A Chandra Survey of Milky Way Globular Clusters. III. Searching for X-ray Signature of Intermediate-mass Black Holes: X-ray Emission from the Cluster Center

 While the above arguments favor a stellar origin for at least four of the six central X-ray sources, we are still left with the possibility that some, if not all, of the six sources are related to an IMBH.
 Indeed, by analogy to low-luminosity active galactic nuclei \citep[LLAGNs;][]{2008ARA&A..46..475H}, a weakly accreting IMBH can in principle produce a power-law X-ray spectrum with a mild variability within the observed range of luminosities ($\lesssim10^{34}\rm~erg~s^{-1}$).
 In this regard, we confront the detected central X-ray emission (or upper limits in the case of non-detection) with the black hole fundamental plane (FP) relation \citep{2003MNRAS.345.1057M}, which spans the range from stellar-mass black holes in X-ray binaries to SMBHs in LLAGNs.
 Following Equation (8) of \citet{2019ApJ...871...80G}, the FP takes the form of

 where $\mu=\log(M/10^8{\rm~M_{\odot}})$, $R=\log(L_{\rm R}/10^{38}{\rm~erg~s^{-1}})$ and $X=\log(L_{\rm X}/10^{40}{\rm~erg~s^{-1}})$.
 The X-ray luminosity $L_{\rm X}$ is conventionally evaluated over 2--10 keV, which is converted for each GC from the 0.5--8 keV luminosity or upper limit derived in Section~\ref{subsec:non}.
 The radio luminosity $L_{\rm R}$ is conventionally evaluated at 5 GHz.
 Currently no firm detection of central radio source is known for any GC.
 Hence we focus on a subset of 45 GCs, which have available upper limits in $L_{\rm R}$ from \citet{2018ApJ...862...16T}.
 These include four GCs with a firmly detected central X-ray source, namely, 47 Tuc, Terzan\,5, NGC\,6388 and NGC\,6652.
 It is noteworthy that an X-ray luminosity was also estimated by \citet{2018ApJ...862...16T} in order to construct a FP for their sample GCs.
 However, we find that our X-ray luminosities or upper limits measured from the {\it Chandra} observations are generally higher than the predicted values in \citet{2018ApJ...862...16T} by a factor of a few to $\sim$100 for the 45 GCs in common.
-This invokes caution when using {\it ad hoc} assumptions to predict the accretion-induced X-ray luminosity.
+This invokes caution when using {\it ad hoc} assumptions, e.g., Bondi-like accretion and radiative efficiency typical of LLAGNs (also see \citealp{2012ApJ...750L..27S}, \citealp{2018ApJ...862...16T} for discussions on the uncertainty of these assumptions), to predict the accretion-induced X-ray luminosity.

 Figure~\ref{fig:lx_relation}b displays the $L_{\rm X}-L_{\rm R}$ relation for the 45 GCs.
 Also plotted are two lines following Equation~(\ref{equ:funda1}) for fiducial masses of $M = 100~{\rm M_\odot}$ and $1000~{\rm M_\odot}$.
 It can be seen that the four GCs with a detected central source already provide an interesting constraint on the putative IMBH, in the sense that $M \sim 1000\rm~M_\odot$ is ruled out by all four GCs, and $M \sim 100\rm~M_\odot$ is ruled out by Terzan\,5 and NGC\,6388.
 Such constraints, of course, rely on the assumption that the detected X-ray emission arises from an accreting IMBH, which is not necessarily true for any of the four GCs.
 The other GCs do not lead to a formal constraint on the black hole mass, since they are non-detected in both X-rays and radio.
 Nevertheless, we emphasize the complementary role of X-ray and radio measurements: further enhancing the X-ray sensitivity helps to rule out lower masses ($\sim 100\rm~M_\odot$), whereas enhancing the radio sensitivity tends to rule out higher masses ($\sim 1000\rm~M_\odot$), an interesting outcome of the FP (Equation~\ref{equ:funda1}).